Northern Cape - Green Kalahari

-The region also caters for those travelers seeking more civilized options.
+The region also caters for those travellers seeking more civilized options.
 There are many historic sites to explore or wine tasting on the wine farms that area located on the the banks of the Orange River.
-This area has the ability to satisfy every traveler's needs and with choices to spare.
+This area has the ability to satisfy every traveller's needs and with choices to spare.

 Towns and Villages